junegunn/hbase-jruby/README.md

 If you have HBase installed on your system, it's possible to find the JAR files for that local installation with `hbase classpath` command.
-You can tell `resolve_dependency!` method to do so by giving it special `:hbase` parameter.
+You can tell `resolve_dependency!` method to do so by passing it special `:hbase` parameter.

 ```ruby
 HBase.resolve_dependency! :hbase